If there’s one place in Sri Lanka you cannot possibly miss, it is Galle.

 Also Read: Sri Lanka Visa Services Guide

 - Pedlar’s Inn Café: Pedlar’s Inn Café is an old house converted into a coffee shop.
 It is also the first coffee shop in Galle.
-If sandwiches, wraps, burgers, pizzas, pastas and thick shakes are your things, this place is a must visit.
-They’re open for breakfast, lunch and dinner.
+If sandwiches, wraps, burgers, pizzas, pasta and thick shakes are your things, this place is a must-visit.
+They’re open for breakfast, lunch, and dinner.
 Tourists love the quality of the food served here.
 They do not serve alcohol.

 - Indian Hut: As the name suggests, the cuisine served at Indian Hut includes North Indian and Chinese.
 It is the only Indian restaurant in Galle.
 Whether chicken tikka or paneer butter masala is on your mind, they will satiate all your cravings.